ShayestehHS/drf-to-mkdoc/README.md

 - **Zero-hassle docs**: Beautiful, always-in-sync API docs straight from your codebase
 - **Model deep dive**: Auto-generated model pages with fields, relationships, and choices
 - **Lightning-fast discovery**: Interactive endpoint index with powerful filters and search
+- **Try-it-out**: Interactive API testing directly in the documentation with request/response examples
+- **AI-powered**: Optional AI-generated documentation with custom field generators(Wait for it...)
 - **DRF-native**: Works with DRF Spectacular; no custom schema wiring needed
 - **MkDocs Material**: Looks great out of the box with the Material theme